Skip to Main Content

 Grow or Die #3: The Art of Letting Go

 As a founder, you know business growth is essential for thriving in the modern marketplace.
 After all, if your business isn't growing, it's dying.
-But growth doesn't happen by accident — it requires a deliberate effort to combat massive amounts of entropy (as I like to say, I see entropy everywhere) and create both a Vision and a complimentary structure that enables your organization to scale wisely.
+But growth doesn't happen by accident — it requires a deliberate effort to combat massive amounts of entropy (as I like to say, I see entropy everywhere) and create both a vision and a complementary structure that enables your organization to scale wisely.
 One of the most critical skills you need to master to achieve this growth and keep your business moving forward is delegation.

 In this third installment of our ongoing Grow or Die series, we'll explore the art of delegation — a crucial aspect that is dependent upon your mastery of planning and organizational structure (the Goals and Structure Competencies).
 These Core Competencies are often underappreciated in the flurry of company-building activities.
 Yet, delegation is vital to maintaining a company’s growth and preventing stagnation.